Ulmo0/XMR-DERO-Sticker/README.md

-An easy away to everyone download the sticker.
+An easy away to everyone download the pamphlet.
 Share it!